 “And there shall be no night there; and they need no candle, neither light of the sun; for the Lord God giveth them light: and they shall reign for ever and ever.”
 (Revelation 22:5)

 In the account of the creation, we read that the first word from God was “Let there be light” (Genesis 1:3).
 He did not actually create or make light, as He did everything else, since God is light (1 John 1:5).
 He did create darkness, however (Isaiah 45:7), and then divided the light from the darkness.
 “And God called the light Day, and the darkness he called Night” (Genesis 1:5).

 Although the darkness of night can be a time of blessing through rest and sleep, it also soon came to symbolize spiritual darkness.
 Most evil deeds are done at night, and Christians are warned to “have no fellowship with the unfruitful works of darkness” (Ephesians 5:11).
-God has called us “out of darkness into His marvelous light" (I Peter 2:9).
+God has called us “out of darkness into his marvellous light” (1 Peter 2:9).

 The sun and moon will still be there, but their light will not be needed in the Holy City where we shall live, for the Lamb of God will also be the Lamp of God.
 He is the Light of the world and where He is, in His eternal glory, there can be no night.
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.